On L-space knots obtained from unknotting arcs in alternating diagrams: The geometry of knots in

-Lemma~\ref{lem:satelliteimpliesconway} is proven by first finding an incompressible, non-boundary parallel torus in the exterior of $K_D$ (not necessarily the one we get from the assumption that $K_D$ is a satellite knot).
-Given the strong inversion of $S^3\setminus \nu^{\circ}(K_D)$, we quotient the torus to get a Conway sphere $C$.
-By carefully exploring $C$ we see that the only possibilities are the ones stated in the lemma.
-For the first part of the argument (i.e. finding the torus), we appeal to the following theorem that we state without proof.
-The theorem follows directly from \cite[Corollary~4.6]{Holzmann91Equivariant} {\thm[Holzmann] Let $M$ be an irreducible, $P^2$-irreducible three-manifold with an involution $\iota$.
-Let also $M$ contain an incompressible torus.
-Suppose $M$ is not an orientable Seifert fiber space over the 2-sphere with four exceptional fibers.
-Then there is a two-sided incompressible torus $R\subset \mathring{M}$, transverse to the fix point set of $\iota$, with either $\iota(R)\cap R = \emptyset$ or $\iota(R) = R$. } \begin{proof}[Proof of Lemma~\ref{lem:satelliteimpliesconway}] Let $\widehat{D}\subset S^3\setminus (\mathring{B^{3}})$ be the diagram obtained by cutting out a small ball containing the unknotting crossing $c$.
+{\thm [Holzmann] Let $M$ be an orientable, irreducible three-manifold with an involution~$\iota$.
+Suppose that $M$ contains an incompressible torus, and that $M$ is not an orientable Seifert fiber space over the 2-sphere with four exceptional fibers.
+Then there is an incompressible torus $R\subset \mathring{M}$, transverse to the fix point set of $\iota$, with either $\iota(R)\cap R = \emptyset$ or $\iota(R) = R$. } \begin{proof}[Proof of Lemma~\ref{lem:satelliteimpliesconway}] Let $\widehat{D}\subset S^3\setminus (\mathring{B^{3}})$ be the diagram obtained by cutting out a small ball containing the unknotting crossing $c$.
 The double branched cover over $\widehat{D}$ is the knot exterior $S^3\setminus \nu (K_D)$.
 Since $K_D$ is a satellite knot, $S^3\setminus \nu (K_D)$ contains an incompressible torus $R'$.
 If $\iota$ is the covering involution on $S^3\setminus \nu (K_D)$ (c.f.
 Remark~\ref{rmk:StrongInversion}), then, using Theorem~\ref{thm:Holzmann}, we get that $S^3\setminus \nu (K_D)$ contains an incompressible torus $R$, transverse to the fixed set of $\iota$, such that either $\iota(R)=R$ or $\iota(R)\cap R=\emptyset$.
-Moreover, since we can also apply Theorem~\ref{thm:Holzmann} to any Dehn filling of $S^3\setminus \nu(K_D)$ and, in particular, all those in which $R'$ remains incompressible, we can assume that $R$ is not boundary parallel.
+Moreover, since we can also apply Theorem~\ref{thm:Holzmann} to any non-integer Dehn filling of $S^3\setminus \nu(K_D)$ and, in particular, all those in which $R'$ remains incompressible, we can assume that $R$ is not boundary parallel.
+Here we are using that a non-integer surgery on satellite knot is not an orientable Seifert fiber space over the 2-sphere with four exceptional fibers \cite[Corollary~1.3]{Miyazaki}.
 An Euler characteristic argument shows that the quotient of $R$ by the involution is either a torus disjoint from $\widehat{D}$ or a Conway sphere (corresponding to either $\iota(R)\cap R=\emptyset$ or $\iota(R)=R$, respectively).
-We remind the reader that prime alternating knots are not satellites knots \cite{Menasco84incompressible}, and in particular, the exterior of $D$ cannot contain an incompressible non-boundary parallel torus.
+We remind the reader that prime alternating knots are not satellites knots \cite[Corollary~1]{Menasco84incompressible}, and in particular, the exterior of $D$ cannot contain an incompressible non-boundary parallel torus.
 Thus the possibility that the quotient of $R$ be a torus does not occur.
 Therefore, we get a Conway sphere $C$ in $(D,c)$ which does not intersect the unknotting arc specified by $c$.
 Since $R$ is incompressible in $S^3\setminus \nu (K_D)$, we see that the exterior of $C$ cannot be a rational tangle.
 Thus if $C$ is hidden, we see that $(2)$ of the lemma holds.
 If $C$ is visible, then the interior of $C$ must contain more than one crossing, as otherwise $R$ would have been boundary parallel in $S^3\setminus \nu (K_D)$ contradicting the assumption that $K_D$ is a satellite knot.
 This shows that if $C$ is visible, it must be substantial. \end{proof}